TaranjitSingh05/WorkerHelper/DOCTOR_PANEL_TROUBLESHOOTING.md

 1. **Go to your Supabase Dashboard**
    - Visit [https://supabase.com](https://supabase.com)
-   - Sign in and select your WorkerHelper project
+   - Sign in and select your JeevanID project

 2. **Open SQL Editor**
    - In the left sidebar, click on "SQL Editor"